-The CEP2 cluster consists of 100 processing/storages nodes, each having 64GB memory, 24 cpu cores and 20TB storage.
+The CEP2 cluster consists of 100 processing/storages nodes, called "locus...".
+Each node has:

+- 64GB memory

+- 24 cpu cores

+- 20TB disk RAID5

+- 40 Gbps Mellanox InfiniBand interconnect

 Bootleg mechanism

 The new cluster is subject to the "bootleg" deployment regime.
 This service and installation facility was developed by Harm Paas of the CIT department of the RUG University in Groningen.
 He already had many years of experience with this system at the Computer Science Faculty.
 One server in the CEP domain is capable of installing many cluster nodes at once in less than 10 minutes.
 The administration of all nodes is done on this single Bootleg server.
 More details can be found on the Bootleg page.